 Elevation Gain: 3,690-ft.

-If time, energy and the weather permit we recommend continuing along the Hohbalm plateau in the direction of Arbenback and the Schönbielhütte (Schönbiel Hut).
-Beyond the viewpoint the trail follows a gentle ascending traverse in the direction of the Matterhorn, gradually bearing to the right (west/southwest) along a narrow shoulder below the Unter Gabelhorn.
+If time, energy and the weather permit we recommend crossing the Hohbalm plateau toward Arbenback and Schonbielhutte (Schonbiel Hut).
+Beyond the viewpoint the trail follows a gentle ascending traverse toward the Matterhorn, gradually bearing right (west/southwest) along a narrow shoulder below the Unter Gabelhorn.

-This portion of the trail offers numerous lunch spots with stunning, front row views of the Matterhorn.
+This portion of the trail offers numerous lunch spots with stunning, front row seats with views of the Matterhorn.
 The Findel Glacier and its surrounding peaks fill the skyline to the east while the snowcapped peaks between Monte Rosa and the Breithorn dominate the view to the southeast.
-At 4.2 miles the trail curves to the right (west) around a grassy outcropping and views open to the Tiefmatten and Stockji glaciers spilling down the slopes of Dent d’Herens and Tete de Valpelline at the western end of the valley.
+At 4.2 miles the trail curves to the right (west) around a grassy outcropping and views open to the Tiefmatten and Stockji glaciers spilling down the cirque at the head of the Zmutt Valley.

-At 5.0 miles the path begins a westerly traverse along steep, grassy slopes beneath the south face of the Unter Gabelhorn, crossing occasional rock slides and avalanche chutes.
+At 5.0 miles the path heads west along grassy slopes beneath the south face of the Unter Gabelhorn, crossing occasional rock slides and avalanche chutes.
 The trail is narrow in spots and may feel a bit exposed but is quite safe.

-Reach the high point of the trail (9,015-ft. / 2,748-meters) at 5.8 miles.
-The trail initially descends west on moderately easy trail for 0.2 miles to a broad grassy knoll directly across from the Matterhorn’s north face, another great overlook, and then drops on moderately steep grades toward the Arben Valley.
-As you descend, views open to the Arben Glacier nestled beneath the Ober Gabelhorn at the head of the Arben Valley.
+Reach the high point of the trail (9,015-ft.) at 5.8 miles.
+The trail initially descends west on moderately easy grades for 0.2 miles to a broad grassy knoll directly across from the Matterhorn’s north face, another great overlook.
+Past the overlook, the path drops on moderately steep grades toward the Arben Valley.
+Along the way views open to the Arben Glacier nestled beneath the Ober Gabelhorn and Mont Durand rimming the head of the Arben Valley.

-At 6.6 miles the trail turns to the left (south) and descends along the east side of the Arben valley on long switchbacks with wonderful views of the Matterhorn and the peaks rising along the head of the Zmutt valley.
-Reach the signed junction with the trail to Schönbielhütte, which heads right, at 7.2 miles.
+At 6.6 miles the trail turns to the left (south) and steeply descends the east side of the Arben valley on long switchbacks with wonderful views of the Matterhorn and the peaks rising above the head of the Zmutt Valley.
+Reach the junction with the trail branching right (west/southwest) to Schonbielhutte at 7.2 miles.
 We turn left (east) toward Chalbermatten, Zmutt, Furi and Zermatt.

 The trail descends on moderately-easy grades for a short distance along the left side of a small stream before curving around and dropping down a gully on a series of tight, moderately steep switchbacks, passing a photogenic waterfall at 7.4 miles.